appsemble/appsemble/docs/reference/app.md

 The description of the app.
 This description has a maximum character limit of 80 and is displayed in the app index.

-## `navigation`
+## `layout`

+Properties related to the layout of the app.

+### `layout.navigation`

 Set a navigation type for the app.
 This defaults to `left-menu` for a left side menu.
 Set to `bottom` to use a navigation pane at the bottom of the screen instead of the default side menu.
 Set to `hidden` to display no navigational menus at all.

-## `login`
+## `layout.login`

 Set the location of the login button.
-This defaults to `navigation` which adds a login button and dropdown to the navigation bar.
-This can be set to `menu` to instead display it in the side menu, or `hidden` to hide it entirely.
+This defaults to `navbar` which adds a login button and dropdown to the navigation bar.
+This can be set to `navigation` to instead display it in the navigation menu, or `hidden` to hide it entirely.

+## `layout.settings`

+Set the location of the settings button.
+This defaults to `navbar` and is only visible there if the login button is also visible in the navigation bar.
+This can be set to `navigation` to display it in the navigation menu, or `hidden` to hide it entirely.

 ## `notifications`